riddleling/iOS-OCR-Server/README.md

 ## Use cases

-- Build an OCR cluster using iPhones
+- Building an OCR cluster using iPhones

 ## License